SorellaLabs/brontes/book/installation/installation.md

 ## Hardware Requirements

 Running Brontes with Reth in the background requires hardware that's more robust than what might typically be recommended for Reth alone.
-This ensures optimal performance and reliability, especially for those aiming to keep up with the blockchain tip.

 - See [reth installation guide](https://paradigmxyz.github.io/reth/installation/installation.html) for more details on Reth's hardware requirements.